colts70/The-Semantic-Web-Stack-Semantic-First-Hop-Deterministic-First-Hop-SFH-DFH-/README.md

 type, entity, and url are consistent

-No conflicts with safety or legal facts
+No conflict with legal or verified KG identity

-Identity is deterministic and unambiguous
+Declarations are deterministic and unambiguous

-Perfect score: 42/42
+Perfect compliance score: 42 / 42

-A CLI harness can compute this (see SPEC.md).
+A CLI harness computes this automatically (see SPEC.md).

 🛡️ Safety & Governance

-All DFH/SFH declarations are subject to:
+All DFH/SFH declarations operate under:

-Legal identity
+Verified legal identity

 Trademark ownership

-Verified knowledge graphs
+Knowledge graph consistency

 Regulatory constraints

-Publicly verified facts
+Publicly verifiable facts

-If DFH/SFH contradicts these, consumers MUST:
+If a DFH/SFH file contradicts real-world verified identity, systems MUST:

 Prefer the verified source